-Krawitz joined Arcus’s predecessor Babcock & Brown in 2007 before the European team span out to become Arcus in 2009, where he took the role of senior investment director.
-He was subsequently promoted to partner in 2015 and was the asset manager responsible for Arcus’s management of Alpha Trains before its sale in 2015.
+Krawitz joined Arcus’ predecessor Babcock & Brown in 2007 before the European team spun out to become Arcus in 2009, where he took the role of Senior Investment Director.
+He was subsequently promoted to Partner in 2015 and is the Head of Asset Management and Asset Manager for Alpha Trains.

 Rees has been at AMP Capital since 2012 and is responsible for the long-term performance of the group’s European infrastructure assets.
 He has represented AMP on the board of several of its portfolio companies.
 Prior to joining AMP, Rees spent nine years at National Grid.